-Students must comply with all procedures detailed in the OCC Handbook of Practices, Policies and Procedures, e.g., procedures involving:
+Students must comply with all procedures detailed in the OCC Handbook, e.g., procedures involving:

-- a. case assignment and first session procedures, - b. case file management and session note writing, - c. professional attire and behavior, and - d. email and social media policies.
+- a. case assignment and first session procedures, - b. case file management and session note writing,

+- c. professional attire and behavior, and - d. email and social media policies.